KDSPY vs Publisher Rocket: Which Platform Is Better for Kindle Book Keyword Research?

 We’ve come to the end of our KDSPY vs Publisher Rocket review and it’s time to answer the question: which program is the right choice for your Amazon KDP book publishing business?

-Publisher Rocket seems to be the clear winner if you don’t mind spending the extra $38 price difference between the sale price of KDSPY and the list price of Publisher Rocket.
+Publisher Rocket seems to be the clear winner if you don’t mind spending the extra $38 price difference between the sale price of KDSPY and the list price of Publisher Rocket (but you may also want to check out our list of Publisher Rocket alternatives).
 This seems like a small price to pay when you get so much more.

 Publisher Rocket is the more robust platform, winning in categories such as: